KQM-git/TCL/docs/combat-mechanics/frames.md

 Normal Attack animations consist of:

-* Start of animation, which is the first frame that the character leaves neutral position.
+* Start, which is the first frame that the character leaves neutral position.
 * Hitmark, which either happens before or during hitlag if the attack has hitlag.
 * Recovery, which varies depending on the following action.
-By default this is the following Normal Attack in the string \(and N1 if it's the character's last Normal Attack\).
+  * By default, this is the following Normal Attack in the string \(and N1 if it's the character's last Normal Attack\).

 For Sword, Claymore, Polearm, and Catalyst users, the N1 animation starts when the attack button is pressed down; the rest of the Normal Attack animations start when the button is lifted up, and if it's held down for a certain amount of time a Charged Attack animation will start instead of the following Normal Attack animation.
 As for Bow users, all Normal and Charged Attack animations start when the attack button is lifted up.

-Most Normal Attacks can be animation cancelled at any time with Skill, Burst, dash, jump, and swap before the attack goes through; so not only do these actions cancel recovery, they can also cancel the attack itself.
-These cancels are not listed on character pages unless a Normal Attack **can't** be animation cancelled, because in most cases they can and we can just use the same frame as the hitmark for the earliest animation cancel, assuming frame-perfect inputs.
-This does not occur with most other attacks as the input for these actions are either buffered or ignored, meaning for the most part only Normal Attacks can be cancelled completely while with other attacks only recovery can be cancelled.
+Most Normal Attacks can be animation canceled at any time with Skill, Burst, dash, jump, and swap before the attack goes through; so not only do these actions cancel recovery, but they can also cancel the attack itself.
+These cancels are not listed on character pages unless a Normal Attack **can't** be animation canceled, because in most cases they can and we can just use the same frame as the hitmark for the earliest animation cancel, assuming frame-perfect inputs.
+This does not occur with most other attacks as the input for these actions is either buffered or ignored (e.g. pressing the Normal Attack button right after pressing the Elemental Burst button does nothing), meaning **for the most part** only Normal Attacks can be canceled completely while with other attacks only recovery can be canceled.

 Charged Attacks have a lot in common with Normal Attacks, the biggest difference is that the Elemental Skill and Elemental Burst icons are grayed out, meaning they can not be pressed; and sometimes other character icons are grayed out as well, but this depends on the character unless it's a bow user, in which case all Charged Attacks gray out everything.
+In general, if the swap cancel frame and the Charged Attack hitmark are the same or close enough, it's possible to swap in the middle of a Charged Attack.

 ### Elemental Skill and Burst

-The "CD" column in character pages refers to the frame that the CD timer appears.
-On this frame, the actual CD value is either -0.1s or the same as it's listed on the Talent page in-game, however it's worth noting that in the case it starts with the same integer as listed in-game, it will jump from .0s to -0.2s in one frame.
+The "CD" column in character pages refers to the frame in which the CD timer appears.
+On this frame, the actual CD value is either -0.1s or the same as it's listed on the Talent page in-game, however, it's worth noting that in the case it starts with the same integer as listed in-game, it will jump from .0s to -0.2s in one frame.

 The "Energy" column refers to the frame when Energy is drained from the character's Elemental Burst.
 Energy is ping-dependent, and most of the data on the TCL uses ~20ms ping.
+In the case that some frame counts do not use ~20ms ping, it will be specified in the notes.

 Skill and Burst cancels are usually identical in terms of how many recovery frames they can cancel.

 ### Dash and Jump

-While each character's dash and jump animations take a different amount of time, like Skill and Burst cancels, dash and jump cancels also cancel the same amount of recovery frames \(they can vary 1~3 frames but that's to be expected of the same action anyway\).
+While each character's dash and jump animations take a different amount of time, similar to Skills and Bursts, dash and jump also cancel the same amount of recovery frames (they can vary 1~3 frames but that's to be expected of the same action anyway).
+In general, dashing (normal and alternate dash) takes 20 frames and jumping takes 30 frames, give or take 1~3 frames.

 ### Swap

-Just like Energy, character swap is also ping-depedent.
+Just like Energy, character swap is also ping-dependent.
 The total amount of time needed to perform a swap is called Swap Latency, and is calculated as follows:

 $$\text{Swap Latency} = \text{Network Latency} + 50ms$$

-For consistency, most data on the TCL uses ~20ms ping
+For consistency, all frame data on the TCL uses ~20ms ping unless otherwise specified.

 ## Hitlag

-Hitlag occurs when some melee attacks hit a target, the animation speed gets reduced to 1% \(in some cases 5%\) to make it appear as if the character and weapon are "frozen" in time to give players a sense of "weight" to the attack.
+Hitlag occurs when some attacks hit a target, the animation speed gets reduced to 1% \(in some cases 5%\) to make it appear as if the character and weapon are "frozen" in time to give players a sense of "weight" to the attack.

 The amount of hitlag behind each hit is specific to that hit, and every hit in a multi-hit attack can have a different amount of hitlag.
 The table below summarizes hitlag that are the same across *most* characters of each weapon type.